 I know you can copy-paste the content from a Google Sheet.
 You are not here for it, are you?

 While researching for this article, I have come across some strategies that serve our purpose.
 I’ll tell about them later in this post!

-Turns out they need some web developing skill.
+Turns out they need some web development skill.
 Chances are you may make errors even if tell you the right way.
 So, I ditched it.

-Instead, I am going to share a method, in which you don’t even have to visit your website dashboard.
+Instead, I will share a method in which you don’t have to visit your website dashboard.

 STEP-BY-STEP Process To Publish Content From Google Docs To WordPress